-60120 Premium Pay Several categories of employees receive amounts in addition to their base pay, because of the type of work or hours of work involved.
+60120 Premium Pay

+This cost element accounts for premium pay employees may receive in addition to their base pay, because of the type of work or hours of work involved.
 These categories include shift differentials, incentive pay, trainer pay, lock-up premiums, hazardous or obnoxious work, or lead work.
+To determine how much premium pay to budget, do the following: